-- actual or anticipated fluctuations in our financial condition or results of operations; - variance in our financial performance from expectations of securities analysts;

-- changes in the pricing of subscriptions to our products; - changes in our projected operating and financial results; - changes in laws or regulations applicable to our platform and products; - announcements by us or our competitors of significant business developments, acquisitions, or new offerings; - significant data breaches, disruptions to or other incidents involving our software; - our involvement in litigation; - future sales of our Class A common stock by us or our stockholders; - · changes in senior management or key personnel; - the trading volume of our Class A common stock; - · changes in the anticipated future size and growth rate of our market; and - general economic and market conditions.
+- actual or anticipated fluctuations in our financial condition or results of operations; - variance in our financial performance from expectations of securities analysts; - changes in the pricing of subscriptions to our products; - changes in our projected operating and financial results; - changes in laws or regulations applicable to our platform and products; - announcements by us or our competitors of significant business developments, acquisitions, or new offerings; - significant data breaches, disruptions to or other incidents involving our software; - our involvement in litigation; - future sales of our Class A common stock by us or our stockholders; - changes in senior management or key personnel; - the trading volume of our Class A common stock; - changes in the anticipated future size and growth rate of our market; and general economic and market conditions.

-Broad market and industry fluctuations, as well as general economic, political, regulatory, and market conditions including those related to the ongoing COVID-19 pandemic, may also negatively impact the market price of our Class A common stock.
-The full impact of the COVID-19 pandemic is unknown at this time, but could result in material adverse changes in our results of operations for an unknown period of time as the virus and its related political, social and economic impacts spread.
+Broad market and industry fluctuations, as well as general economic, political, regulatory, and market conditions including those related to the ongoing COVID-19 pandemic and the war in Ukraine and related sanctions, may also negatively impact the market price of our Class A common stock.
 In addition, technology stocks have historically experienced high levels of volatility.
 In the past, companies that have experienced volatility in the market price of their securities have been subject to securities class action litigation.
 We may be the target of this type of litigation in the future, which could result in substantial expenses and divert our management's attention.